surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Eventlogs.md

 There are six event log preference variables; two variables for each of the three logging components: the engine (the Windows PowerShell program), the providers, and the commands.
-The LifeCycleEvent variables log normal starting and stopping events.
-The Health variables log error events.
+The `LifecycleEvent` variables log normal starting and stopping events.
+The `Health` variables log error events.

 The following table lists the event log preference variables.